fbpx

 In addition to agreeing a structured release schedule, this presented an opportunity for Future Engineers to showcase their DJ talents at some of the Progression Sessions nights throughout Europe.
 It proved to be a good year for the Engineers; a track entitled “Merge” was selected to appear on MC Conrad’s Logical Progression Level 4 CD, and the boundary pushing, dance floor shaker “Echo-Location” was one of the highlights of LTJ Bukem & MC Conrad’s Progression Sessions 6, recorded live in the USA.
 2002 saw the release of the “Technetium EP” – four slices of hard-edged, techno-orientated, atmospheric drum and bass – which was widely acclaimed by fans and music critics alike.
 This actually turned out to be the penultimate Future Engineers release on Good Looking Records – the last being a remix of Pariah’s “Midnight” in 2003.

-Almost three years later, in early 2006, despite a lot of support and guidance from LTJ Bukem, MC Conrad and the rest of the Good Looking Organisation over the years, Future Engineers’ request to terminate the exclusive contract they had signed with them was accepted very amicably.
-This event marked the beginning of a new era and they did not hesitate to make their mark on the scene once again, releasing the popular “Down-Time” and a remix of Matizz’s “Through My Eyes” on Camino Blue Recordings, and a three track plate (including the much anticipated “Eon”) on Covert Operations Recordings.
+Almost three years later, in early 2006, after a lot of support and guidance from LTJ Bukem, MC Conrad and the rest of the Good Looking Organisation over the years, Future Engineers’ request to terminate the exclusive contract they had signed with them was accepted amicably.
+This event marked the beginning of a new era and they did not hesitate to make their mark on the scene once again.
+Lee took over the helm and released the popular “Down-Time” on PBK's Camino Blue Recordings, a three track plate (including the much anticipated “Eon”) on ASC's Covert Operations, "Eden" on Subject 13's Vibez Recordings and "Bionics", which marked the launch of Electrosoul Systems Kos.Mos.Music label.

-Cookies Policy Privacy Policy © Copyright 2022 Future Engineers/Tranference Recordings.
+Cookies Policy Privacy Policy © Copyright 2025 Future Engineers/Tranference Recordings.
 Website Designed & Built by Gareth Paul Jones Studio.